 Crispy Tuna Patties And Home Fries Recipes

 Crispy tuna patties are inexpensive, quick to make, and extremely tasty, especially with a generous dollop of homemade tartar sauce!
 Nothing beats a heaping helping of real, honest-to-goodness home fries made with fresh-cut Russet potatoes on the side!
-You’ll find yourself looking forward to Friday night supper with this yummy combo on the menu!
+With this yummy combo on the menu, you’ll find yourself looking forward to Friday night supper!

 Number One Let’s Begin With The Right Kind Of Potatoes